-I gathered a total of 1/2 cup of seeds, about 50% sesame and 50% flax.
+I gathered a total of 1/2 cup of seeds, about 50% sesame seeds, and 50% flaxseeds.
 You could go up or down on this depending on your taste, but I think this turned out just right for this bread.
 You’ll want to keep a little extra sesame on the side (do not toast) for coating the outside of your loaves if desired.

 Once cooked remove from the oven, pour the seeds into a cup or bowl and let cool.
 Set aside for later.

 Just like my previous entry detailing a 95% whole wheat sourdough, we will autolyse for the entire duration your levain is fermenting.
 This autolyse is without any levain added (obviously, your levain isn’t even ready yet!).
 This makes things pretty easy: your levain will be ready, and your dough will have undergone a long autolyse, increasing extensibility to allow for a nice rise with a normally stiff whole wheat dough.